 About Rhodiola Rosea

-Also called Roseroot, Goldenroot, or Arctic Root, it is a perennial plant with a thick rhizome and yellow, fragrant flowers.
-It grows in sandy or rocky, slightly acidic soil at high altitudes in the arctic areas of Europe, Asia, Eastern Siberia, Canada, Greenland, and Scandinavia.
+Also called Roseroot, Goldenroot, or Arctic Root, it is a perennial sedum with a thick rhizome, succulent leaves, and yellow, fragrant flowers.
+It grows in sandy or rocky, slightly acidic soil at high altitudes in the sub-arctic areas of Europe, Asia, Eastern Siberia, Canada, Greenland, and Scandinavia.
 At maturity, it reaches a height of 12 to 30 inches.
-There are about 58 Rhodiola species, but Rhodiola Rosea is unique with regards to its chemical composition and medicinal value.
+There are a few dozen Rhodiola species, but Rhodiola Rosea is unique with regards to its chemical composition and medicinal value.
 In the wild state, it can take up to 25 years to mature, but when cultivated it only takes 4-5 years before it becomes commercially useful.
 The plant is well known and heavily used in Russia and Scandinavia.
-The highest quality plants come from Siberia, where it is harvested primarily from wild growth.
+The highest quality plants come from the Altai Mountains in Siberia, where it is harvested primarily from wild growth.

 Rhodiola Rosea (Sedum Rosea) - The Plant